oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

    It MAY also include minor and patch level changes.
 Patch and minor version MUST be reset to 0 when major version is incremented.
 8. A pre-release version (document status `draft`) MAY be denoted by appending a hyphen and a series of dot separated identifiers immediately following the patch version.
 Identifiers MUST comprise only ASCII alphanumerics and hyphens [0-9A-Za-z-].
 Identifiers MUST NOT be empty.
 Numeric identifiers MUST NOT include leading zeroes.
 Pre-release versions have a lower precedence than the associated normal version.
 A pre-release version indicates that the version is unstable and might not satisfy the intended compatibility requirements as denoted by its associated normal version.
 Examples: 1.0.0-alpha, 1.0.0-alpha.1, 1.0.0-0.3.7, 1.0.0-x.7.z.92, 1.0.0-x-y-z.–
+9. Pre-release MUST NOT be included if `/document/status` is `final`.
-9. Build metadata MAY be denoted by appending a plus sign and a series of dot separated identifiers immediately following the patch or pre-release version.
+10. Build metadata MAY be denoted by appending a plus sign and a series of dot separated identifiers immediately following the patch or pre-release version.
 Identifiers MUST comprise only ASCII alphanumerics and hyphens [0-9A-Za-z-].
 Identifiers MUST NOT be empty.
 Build metadata MUST be ignored when determining version precedence.
 Thus two versions that differ only in the build metadata, have the same precedence.
 Examples: 1.0.0-alpha+001, 1.0.0+20130313144700, 1.0.0-beta+exp.sha.5114f85, 1.0.0+21AF26D3—-117B344092BD.
-10. Pre-release and build metadata SHOULD NOT be included if the `/document/status` is `final`.
 11. Precedence refers to how versions are compared to each other when ordered.

     1. Precedence MUST be calculated by separating the version into major, minor, patch and pre-release identifiers in that order (Build metadata does not figure into precedence).